JoshuaKSt/Addiction/README.md

 cd Addiction/Molecular_Models
 python3 Methadone.py # This should finish in around 30 seconds

-# Run Chirality.py to determine the molecules chirality and generate some simple graphs in the dir /Output/Additional_Models
+# Run Chirality.py to determine the molecules chirality and generate a simple graphs in the dir /Output/Additional_Models
 python3 Chirality.py

 # Prune Receptor (If using the included receptor- skip to running the docking simulation.)